airbytehq/airbyte/airbyte-integrations/bases/base-python/docs/concepts/stream_slices.md

 ## Stream Slicing
 A Stream Slice is a subset of the records in a stream.

-When a stream is being read incrementally, Slices can be used to control when state is checkpointed (see the state management section [TODO]()).
+When a stream is being read incrementally, Slices can be used to control when state is saved (see the state management section [TODO]()).
 When slicing is enabled, a state message will be output by the connector after reading every slice.
 Slicing is completely optional and is provided as a way for connectors to checkpoint state in a more granular way than basic interval-based state checkpointing.
 Slicing is typically used when reading a large amount of data or when the underlying data source imposes strict rate limits that make it difficult to re-read the same data over and over again.
 This being said, interval-based checkpointing is compatible with slicing with one difference: intervals are counted within a slice rather than across all records.
 In other words, the counter used to determine if the interval has been reached (e.g: every 10k records) resets at the beginning of every slice.

 The relationship between records in a slice is up to the developer, but slices are typically used to implement date-based checkpointing,